panoplyio/panoply-python-sdk/README.md

 ###### fire(self, type, data)

-Fire an event of type `type` with the specified data.
+Fire an event of type `type` with the specified `data`.

-Each data source comes with a predefined 'source-change' event that can be fired to indicate that the source parameters have changed in order for the system to save the new parameters.
+Each data source comes with a predefined `source-change` event that can be fired to indicate that the source parameters have changed in order for the system to save the new parameters.
 The data in this case, is a dictionary of the changed parameters

 #### Exceptions

 Exceptions that arise from data sources are not handled by the system.
 However, if the exceptions were originated from the `read` method, the system will retry the action 3 times before giving up on the task.
-While this may usually be the required process, there are times when a retry is useless (e.g HTTP 404 from a service the data source uses).
+While this may usually be the required process, there are times when a retry will not yield a different result (e.g HTTP 404 from a service the data source uses).
 For this reason, the SDK exposes the exception `panoply.errors.PanoplyException` that includes a `retryable` boolean attribute specifying whether the system should retry or not.

 #### Configuration